Forward Air (NASDAQ:FWRD) Downgraded to “C+” at TheStreet

-Forward Air (NASDAQ:FWRD) was downgraded by research analysts at TheStreet from a “b” rating to a “c+” rating in a research report issued on Thursday, TheStreetRatingsTable reports.
+TheStreet lowered shares of Forward Air (NASDAQ:FWRD) from a b rating to a c+ rating in a report issued on Thursday morning, TheStreetRatingsTable reports.

-Several other brokerages have also commented on FWRD.
-Zacks Investment Research upgraded shares of Forward Air from a “hold” rating to a “buy” rating and set a $103.00 price objective on the stock in a report on Tuesday, June 15th.
-Raymond James upgraded shares of Forward Air from an “outperform” rating to a “strong-buy” rating and upped their price objective for the stock from $100.00 to $120.00 in a report on Monday, May 3rd.
-One equities research analyst has rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock presently has an average rating of “Buy” and an average price target of $96.25.
+FWRD has been the topic of several other research reports.
+Raymond James raised shares of Forward Air from an outperform rating to a strong-buy rating and increased their target price for the company from $100.00 to $120.00 in a report on Monday, May 3rd.
+Zacks Investment Research raised shares of Forward Air from a hold rating to a buy rating and set a $103.00 target price on the stock in a report on Tuesday, June 15th.
+One analyst has rated the stock with a hold rating, two have assigned a buy rating and one has given a strong buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus price target of $96.25.

 Forward Air Corporation, together with its subsidiaries, operates as an asset-light freight and logistics company in the United States and Canada.
 The company operates through two segments, Expedited Freight and Intermodal.
 The Expedited Freight segment provides expedited regional, inter-regional, and national less-than-truckload services; local pick-up and delivery services; and other services, which include final mile, truckload, shipment consolidation and deconsolidation, warehousing, customs brokerage, and other handling.